DantesChmo/mospolytech_words/README.md

-# 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+# Mospolytech words project

+For start this project you need to install docker (docker-compose) yarn (optionally)

 ```
-npm run build
+npm run up
 ```

 or

 ```
-yarn build
+yarn up
 ```

-to bundle your application